akenshaw/iced-trade/README.md

 </div>

 ##### There is no server-side yet.
 User receives market data directly from exchange APIs
-- As historical data, currently it can only fetch OHLCV data.
-So, for example, the footprint chart gets populated via candlesticks, but not trades.
-Trades gets inserted to these populated data points, as we receive them from related websocket stream in real-time
+- As historical data, currently it can only fetch OHLCV.
+So, the footprint chart gets populated via candlesticks but not historical trades.
+Trades gets inserted to the latest candlestick as we receive them from related websocket stream in real-time

 ## Build from source
 The releases might not be up-to-date with newest features.<sup>or bugs :)</sup>